DemeulemeesterTibe/rp-tibedm/trainPipeline/README.md

     ```
 3. Run trainPipeline.py from the trainPipeline folder using the newly created Anaconda environment.

-4. Now, you can go to [http://localhost:7860](http://localhost:7860) or use the other link provided in the terminal
+4. Now, you can go to [http://localhost:7860](http://localhost:7860) or use the other link provided in the terminal.

 ## User manual